 Find out more about the Western Downs Green Power Hub.

 Located 8 kilometres east of Dulacca in Queensland’s Western Downs region, is the Dulacca Renewable Energy project which includes a 180MW wind farm with potential to power more than 120,000 Queensland homes.

 CleanCo has agreed to purchase 126MW or 70 per cent of the renewable energy generated by the wind farm.

-The project, owned by Octopus Australia, will support up to 150 jobs and generate more than $400 million in economic activity for regional Queensland.
+The project, owned by Octopus Australia, supported up to 150 jobs and generate more than $400 million in economic activity for regional Queensland.

 Find out more about the Dulacca Renewable Energy project.

 Information for potential development partners

 In line with our mandate, CleanCo is focussed on pursuing opportunities that will support the energy transition in Queensland and facilitate jobs and economic growth in regional Queensland.

 In addition to integrating competitively priced renewable energy into the grid in a reliable way, we are supporting flagship, low-emissions industrial precincts where our globally competitive clean energy attracts traditional and emerging industries to stay or grow in Queensland.
 Because we are focused on improving energy affordability for Queensland today, we are interested in technologies that have been proven at commercial scale.